SwiftyLab/DynamicCodableKit/Sources/DynamicCodableKit/DynamicCodableKit.docc/DynamicCodableKit.md

 .package(url: "https://github.com/SwiftyLab/DynamicCodableKit.git", from: "1.0.0"),
 ```

-Optionally, you can also use the pre built XCFramework from the GitHub releases page by replacing `{version}` and `{checksum}` with the required version and checksum of artifact you want to use:
+Optionally, you can also use the pre-built XCFramework from the GitHub releases page by replacing `{version}` and `{checksum}` with the required version and checksum of artifact you want to use:

 ```swift
 .binaryTarget(name: "DynamicCodableKit", url: "https://github.com/SwiftyLab/DynamicCodableKit/releases/download/v{version}/DynamicCodableKit-{version}.xcframework.zip", checksum: "{checksum}"),